MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/create-desktop.md

     Please instead refer to [Create a Web UI flow](edit-web.md) to automate websites.

--   Java applications
+-   Java applications.

--   Click once applications
+-   Click once applications.

--   Applications with a web view such as Electron applications
+-   Applications with a Web view such as Electron applications.

--   Office 2016 and earlier
+-   Office 2016 and earlier.

 ### Unsupported configurations

--   Multi-screen
+-   Multi-screen.

--   Recording through a virtual machine client (Remote Desktop, Citrix, etc.), either with the UI flow app running on the host device or on the virtual machine.
+-   Recording through a virtual machine client (Remote Desktop, Citrix, etc.), either with the UI flows app running on the host device or on the virtual machine.
 None are supported.

 -   Moving an application to another screen during a recording session.